fullstackdevlop/react-interview-questions/README.md

 ### What is the role of public folder in React?

+Public folder in a React application serves as the container for static assets and the HTML entry point for your application.
+The primary role of the public folder is to hold assets such as HTML files, images, fonts, and other static files needed for your React application.

 ### What is the role of src folder in React?

+**src** folder is the heart of your React application where you write, organize, and maintain the JavaScript files that contain your React components, application logic, and other related code.

 ### What is the role of index.html page in React?

+The **index.html** file plays a crucial role as the entry point for the application in the browser.
+It serves as the HTML template that contains the root DOM element where the React application will be rendered.

 ### What is the role of index.js file and ReactDOM in React?

+The **index.js** file is typically the entry point for the React application.
+Its replaces the root element of the index.html file with the newly rendered components.

+**ReactDOM** is a JavaScript library that used to render React components into the DOM and manage their lifecycle.

 ### What is the role of App.js file in React?

+- The **App.js** file typically serves as the root component of the React application.
+- App component is like a container for other components, such as navigation bars, headers, footers, and sidebars, as well as the main content area of the application.
+- App component defines the structure, top-level layout, state management and routing in the application.

 ### What is the role of function and return inside App.js?

+The Function keyword is used to define a JavaScript function that represents your React components.

+The Function is like a placeholder which contains all the code or logic of component.

+The Function takes in props as its argument and return JSX.

 ### Can we have a function without a return inside App.js?